demiroguzhan/melbourne-housing-analysis/README.md

     ##    3692   11925    4898    4380    3280   15542    2555    4553 (Other)    NA's
     ##     134     134     133     132     131     129     126     124    9871       3

-# 3 Replacing Missing Values
+# 3 Manually Replacing Missing Values

 First, let’s have a look the data we have obtained during the pre-process.